F(R,..) theories from the point of view of the Hamiltonian approach: non-vacuum Anisotropic Bianchi type I cosmological model: Exact Bianchi type I cosmological model with standard matter in the F(R) theory.

 \section{Exact Bianchi type I cosmological model with standard matter in the F(R) theory.}

-In this section we shall find exact solutions of the Bianchi type I cosmological model in F(R) gravity with standard matter employing a barotropic fluid with equation of state $P=\gamma \rho$, where the barotropic parameter $\gamma$ take the values $(\gamma <0,\frac{1}{3},1,0)$ for inflation like, radiation, stiff matter and dust eras, respectively, in the evolution of our universe, employing the Hamiltonian formalism.
+In this section, we derive exact solutions for a Bianchi type I cosmological model within the framework of F(R) gravity.
+We consider the presence of standard matter modeled as a barotropic fluid with the equation of state $\rm P=\gamma \rho$.
+The barotropic parameter $\gamma$ assumes the values $\gamma <0,\frac{1}{3},1$ and $0$, corresponding to the inflation-like, radiation-dominated, stiff matter, and dust-dominated eras of cosmic evolution, respectively.
+The derivation is performed utilizing the Hamiltonian formalism.

-\subsection{barotropic fluid in standard matter}
+\subsection{Barotropic fluid in standard matter}